Your Guide To Designing, Making & Selling Laser Cut Products

 In Part 1, we talked about the importance of identifying your ideal buyer—a specific market that you can target with laser focus.
 Before making any product, it’s essential to determine what this buyer needs and how can you make something to fulfill this need.
 Additional considerations included demographics (such as age, gender, where they live, religious and cultural preferences) as well as psychographics such as interests and lifestyle.

-But now it’s time to delve deeper into how to reach them.
+But now it’s time to delve deeper into how to reach your market.

 - Where do they shop?